Single-pixel imaging of a translational object: Conclusion

 \section{Conclusion}

-A single-pixel detection method for object tracking and imaging is proposed in this paper.
-The displacement of a moving object for each moving frame can be determined by four Fourier patterns plus two differential Hadamard patterns.
+A single-pixel detection method for restoring the relative displacements and imaging a translational object is proposed in this study.
+The displacement of a moving object for each moving frame can be determined by four Fourier patterns along with two differential Hadamard patterns.
 Based on the determined displacements and patterns, we can recalculate the reconstruction matrix and reconstruct the image of the moving object.
-This method does not need any prior knowledge of the object and its motion.
-It has been verified by simulations and experiments which achieves a frame rate of 3332 $~\mathrm{Hz}$ at a spatial resolution of 128 × 128 pixels by using a 20000 $~\mathrm{Hz}$ DMD.
-Future works can focus on extending to the imaging of rotating objects and accelerating the reconstruction process to finally realizing real-time imaging.
+This method does not require any prior knowledge of the object and its motion.
+It has been verified by simulations and experiments, achieving a frame rate of 3332 ~$\mathrm{Hz}$ to acquire relative displacements of a translational object at a spatial resolution of 128 × 128 pixels by using a 20000-$\mathrm{Hz}$ DMD.
+Future studies can focus on improving the frame rate for acquiring relative displacements and accelerating the reconstruction process to finally realize real-time imaging.